garatortiz/ollama-commits/README.md

    > If you ever want to write your own message instead of generating one, you can simply pass one in: `git commit -m "My message"`

-2. Aicommits will generate the commit message for you and pass it back to Git.
+2. Ollama-commits will generate the commit message for you and pass it back to Git.
 Git will open it with the [configured editor](https://docs.github.com/en/get-started/getting-started-with-git/associating-text-editors-with-git) for you to review/edit it.

 3. Save and close the editor to commit!